1 / 10

 Insurance groups and costs

-Insuring such a fast and expensive car is going to cost a lot more than an average car, but the X5 sits in the same brackets as comparable rivals the Audi Q7 and Mercedes GLE, starting in Group 45 for the 30d model.
+Insuring such a fast and expensive car is going to cost a lot more than an average car, but the BMW X5 sits in the same brackets as comparable rivals, the Audi Q7 and Mercedes GLE, starting in Group 45 for the 30d model.

 A Volvo XC90, Land Rover Discovery or Lexus RX L will all be a little bit cheaper to get comprehensive cover for - especially next to the high-performance variants of the BMW.
 The plug-in hybrid 45e sit in Group 48, the 50i is in Group 49, while the 50d, and X5 M are both (no surprises here) in the highest insurance band of 50.

-You get a £10 discount if you buy the 45e hybrid, it counts as an alternatively fuelled vehicle, but since none of the diesels are RDE2 emissions compliant, the first-year rates will be steep.
-The M50d will cost £2,175.
+You get a measly £10 discount if you buy the 45e hybrid, it counts as an alternatively fuelled vehicle, but since none of the diesels are RDE2 emissions compliant, the first-year rates will be steep.
+The M50d will cost a whopping £2,175.

 If you're a company car driver then you'll be able to claw some of that money back by buying the 45e hybrid.
 Its long electric-only range and low CO2 emissions mean it attracts a BIK rate of just 6% - less than half what a Volvo XC90 T8 would set you back - for comparison all the diesel versions are in the top 37% BIK bracket.

 How much should you be paying for a used BMW X5?